hbc/Intro-to-R-2-day/lessons/04_introR-data-manipulation.md

 min(expression)
 ```

-But what you'll find is that by default R will order levels by alpahabetical order.
+But what you'll find is that by default R will order levels by alphabetical order.
 In order to get the desired ordering (i.e. "low" < "medium" < "high") we need to specify the order of levels and add the argument `ordered=TRUE`.

 ```{r}
 expression <- factor(expression, levels=c("low", "medium", "high"), ordered=TRUE)